After Stroke? Finding the Financial Lifeline You Need

 Supplemental Security Income (SSI): This program is like a financial lifeline for folks with a tight budget and limited resources, especially those grappling with disabilities.
 To see if you qualify, they’ll take a look at your income and what you’ve got tucked away.

-Medicare and Medicaid: These government-backed health insurance programs can help foot the bill for your medical care after a stroke.
+Medicare and Medicaid: These government-backed health insurance programs can help foot the bill for your medical care.
 Medicare generally covers hospital stays and certain outpatient services, while Medicaid can lend a hand with long-term care needs.

 Getting around these programs can be a bit of a maze, so don’t be shy about asking for help.
 Reach out to your local Social Security Administration office or Area Agency on Aging for some guidance.